Upcoming Pilgrimages / Camino Primitivo

 Daily Mass

-Daily Mass is a central part of this pilgrimage and is coordinated and supported by ProRome throughout.
 On the final walking day, Mass is celebrated together at the Cathedral of Santiago de Compostela itself.

-Dietary and Health Restrictions
+Dietary & Health

 Placing Calls in Spain